-- days prior to the conference, the party seeking relief shall file with the Court a letter, not to exceed three (3) pages, outlining the issues in dispute and its position on those issues.
-On a date to be set by separate order, but generally not less than three (3) days prior to the conference, any party opposing the application for relief may file a letter, not to exceed three (3) pages, outlining that party's reasons for its opposition. - iv.
-The parties shall provide to the Court two (2) courtesy copies of its discovery letter and any other document filed in support of any letter (i.e., appendices, exhibits, declarations, affidavits etc.).
-This provision also applies to papers filed under seal.
-All courtesy copies shall be double-sided. - v.
-Should the Court find further briefing necessary upon conclusion of the conference, the Court will order it.
-Alternatively, the Court may choose to resolve the dispute prior to the conference and will, in that event, cancel the conference.
+iii.
+On a date to be set by separate order, generally not less than forty-eight (48) hours prior to the conference, the party seeking relief shall file with the Court a letter, not to exceed three (3) pages, outlining the issues in dispute and its position on those issues.
+On a date to be set by separate order, but generally not less than twenty-four (24) hours prior to the conference, any party opposing the application for relief may file a letter, not to exceed three (3) pages, outlining that party's reasons for its opposition.

+- iv.
+Each party shall submit two (2) courtesy copies of its discovery letter and any attachments. - v.
+Should the Court find further briefing necessary upon conclusion of the telephone conference, the Court will order it.
+Alternatively, the Court may choose to resolve the dispute prior to the telephone conference and will, in that event, cancel the conference.

-8. Motions to Amend / Motions to Strike.
+4. Motions to Amend.